Do You Stop Paying Taxes on Social Security at a Certain Age?

 Social Security tax age myth

-There are a few reasons why some people think there's a cut-off age for Social Security taxes.
+There are a few reasons why some people think there's a cut-off age for taxing Social Security benefits.
 One is likely intuitive: you’ve worked hard and may naturally assume those taxpaying years would eventually translate into a tax exemption (similar to "senior" tax benefits and exemptions often offered at the state level).
 Other reasons might involve simple word-of-mouth and the sheer complexity of U.S. tax laws.

 However, other retirement-related ages can also create confusion.